Abortion laws in Europe - legal rollbacks and progress

 Here is a snapshot of abortion laws in Europe.

-UNITED KINGDOM - Abortion is permitted at up to 24 weeks of pregnancy, but there is no limit in cases where a woman's life is at risk or there is a serious foetal abnormality.
+UNITED KINGDOM - Abortion is permitted up until 24 weeks of pregnancy, but there is no limit in cases in which a woman's life is at risk or there is serious foetal abnormality.

 Anti-abortion campaigners in the staunchly Roman Catholic country said the definition of a health risk was too vague.

-However, reproductive rights experts say the new law could delay emergency treatment and endanger lives.
+However, reproductive rights experts say the law could delay emergency treatment and endanger lives.

 Elsewhere in Europe, Liechtenstein, Monaco, Andorra and the Faroe Islands also retain strict abortion laws.

-ITALY - The mainly Roman Catholic country has allowed terminations within 90 days of conception since 1978, but accessing an abortion is another matter.
+ITALY The mainly Catholic country has allowed terminations within 90 days of conception since 1978, but accessing an abortion is another matter.

-Italy's right-wing prime minister, Giorgia Meloni, is anti-abortion, but has said she will not seek to change the law.
-She says she wants to provide women with alternatives.
+Italy's right-wing prime minister, Giorgia Meloni, is anti-abortion but has said she will not seek to change the law.

 Spain's 2010 abortion reform allowed women to end unwanted pregnancies on demand within 14 weeks, or up to 22 weeks in cases of severe foetal abnormalities.